 Doctor of Philosophy (PhD)

-The Doctor of Philosophy (PhD) is primarily a research degree and usually requires a MASc for admission.
-It requires at least four courses, two graduate seminars, a comprehensive examination and an original research thesis.
-The thesis must be a significant and original contribution to the discipline and should include significant material of publishable quality.
+The Doctor of Philosophy is primarily a research degree and requires a thesis-based research master’s degree for admission.
+It usually requires four courses, completion of the departmental gradate seminar requirements, a comprehensive examination and an original research thesis.
+The thesis must be significant and original contribution to the discipline and should include significant material of publishable quality.

-All classes required to meet the degree requirements are considered essential classes and will be so designated by the Supervisory Committee.
-Any classes taken in excess of the requirements are subject to approval by the supervisor.
-These classes will appear on the student’s transcript as regular classes.
+All courses required to meet the degree requirements are considered essential courses and will be so designated by the supervisory committee.
+Any courses taken in excess of the requirements are subject to approval by the supervisor.
+These courses will appear on the student’s transcript as regular courses.

-A PhD degree candidate must pass all graduate level classes with a grade of at least B. Graduate students are allowed to repeat only one class during their programme.
+A PhD degree candidate must pass all graduate level courses with a grade of at least B. Graduate students are allowed to repeat only one course during their programme.
 Graduate students are not eligible to write supplementary examinations.
-Transfer credits from other universities will be considered on a case by case basis.
+Transfer credits from other university will be considered on a case by case basis.

-All PhD candidates must pass an oral examination of his/her thesis project after it has been submitted in satisfactory form, and in accordance with the Faculty of Graduate Studies regulations.
+All PhD candidates must pass an oral examination of her/his thesis project after it has been submitted in satisfactory form, and in accordance with the faculty of Graduate Studies regulations.

-In addition to meeting the grade requirements, failure to maintain an acceptable academic standing will result in a student being asked to withdraw from the programme.
-Failure to achieve the minimum mark as noted above shall be considered grounds for dismissal.
+In addition to meeting the grade requirements, failure to maintain an acceptable academic standing will result in a student being removed from the programme.
+Failure to achieve the minimum mark as noted above shall be considered ground for dismissal.

 Length of program

 The Doctor of Philosophy (PhD) typically takes about four years to complete.

 The Doctor of Philosophy (PhD) typically takes approximately four years to complete.